normalize/normalize.github.io/api/shorthands.md

 However, shorthands can only be used if either:

 1. You use a build process, `nlz build`
+2. You use a Normalizer server such as `koa-normalize`
-2. You use a custom client-side ES6 module loader
+3. You use a custom client-side ES6 module loader

 Thus, shorthands are second-class citizens.
 Normalize will eventually provide a custom module loader for these shorthands.

 ### The Law of Shorthands

-1. Shorthands only apply to JavaScript files.
-  There are no shorthands for CSS and HTML files as they do not allow custom loaders.
+1. Do not use shorthands in CSS and HTML as they do not allow custom loaders.
 2. Do not use shorthands in libraries, only applications where you can expect a custom module loader to be used.
   Creating libraries with shorthands is too vendor-specific.
   URLs should always work in any environment!
 3. `@` is used for versions and commits.
 Do __not__ use `#`.

 ### Shorthands